TravelFoodExpert

 Opening times: 16:00 – 23:00

-In and around Khao San Road, you can find plenty of street food specifically accessible to foreigners as this area is popular among tourists.
+In and around Khao San Road, you’ll find plenty of street food that’s especially accessible to foreigners, as the area is a well-known hotspot for tourists.

 d.
 Silom Soi 20